-No, this post is more of a mini rant about the logistics of your interactions with your followers and connections.
+This is a mini rant about bad social media interactions with followers and connections.

 - Automated direct messages

 - Hashtag hijacking

 - Not tagging the author of content you share